soham2k06/ballbyball/README.md

 For any inquiries or assistance, please contact me at sohmm.dev@gmail.com

-## License:

-This project is licensed under the MIT License.

 ---

-Thank you for choosing the ballbyball Web App!
+Thank you for choosing the ballbyball cricket scoring Web App!
 We hope it enhances your cricket scoring experience.